Essenceia/low-latency-ethernet/README.md

 Assumptions :

-- UDP data provider will transmit data without holes or bubbles
+- UDP data provider will potencially transmit data with bubbles, valid signal will be provided

 ### TCP